ChanderG/c-compiler/growth.md

 The first declarator now uses the last rule of direct_declarator.
 This must mean some kind of error in declarator_list_opt.
 The entire function creation in table has been moved to a lower/deeper level.

+###After  Function definition perfected
+Created a section seperator.

+Note: Need a way to make the program look for the variable in the parent symbol table if there is no such entry in current table.

+Also aligned the label to 2 digits.